redis/redis-doc/topics/cluster-spec.md

 ---

 Every Redis Cluster node has an additional TCP port for receiving incoming connections from other Redis Cluster nodes.
+This port could be specified in redis.conf file, or it could be obtained by adding 10000 to the data port.

+Example 1:

-This port is at a fixed offset from the normal TCP port used to receive incoming connections from clients.
-To obtain the Redis Cluster port, 10000 should be added to the normal commands port.
-For example, if a Redis node is listening for client connections on port 6379, the Cluster bus port 16379 will also be opened.
+If a Redis node is listening for client connections on port 6379, and you do not add cluster-port parameter in redis.conf, the Cluster bus port 16379 will be opened.

+Example 2:

+If a Redis node is listening for client connections on port 6379, and you set cluster-port 20000 in redis.conf, the Cluster bus port 20000 will be opened.

 Node-to-node communication happens exclusively using the Cluster bus and the Cluster bus protocol: a binary protocol composed of frames